jeanhaley32/NeighborhoodCrawler/README.md

   1. Use parallelism (goroutines) to traverse the list faster.
   2. Fold in the Crawler functionality of the devp2p library to combine the pipeline of [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) Traversal and Node Discover with neighborhood association.
-     This should not be two seperate scripts, one running on the output of the other, but instead one unified process.
+     This should not be two separate scripts, one running on the output of the other, but instead one unified process.

   A Final Iterations may be more complex: \
-    A potential rebuild of the whole crawler concept, if I can discover the node, and associate it's neighbors in a struct at the same time then having two seperate operations is unnecessary.
-This would look like a perpetually running service, updating node information continually. ensuring neighboorhood associations are up to date, and clearing any nodes that fall off of the node map, along with removing that node assocation from other nodoes.
+    A potential rebuild of the whole crawler concept, if I can discover the node, and associate it's neighbors in a struct at the same time then having two separate operations is unnecessary.
+This would look like a perpetually running service, updating node information continually. ensuring neighborhood associations are up to date, and clearing any nodes that fall off of the node map, along with removing that node association from other nodes.

   This would most likely look like a series of goroutines, all working to perform different functions.
 One that regularly checks for errant nodes that should be removed.
-Maybe a "graveyard" concept, where a routine starts up, scanes all nodes in the DB for neighbors matching what is in the graveyard popping those nodes off of the list.
+Maybe a "graveyard" concept, where a routine starts up, scans all nodes in the DB for neighbors matching what is in the graveyard popping those nodes off of the list.

   There are a number of different concepts that could be introduced.
 Including layers that work on purely gathering statistics and exporting them as digestible